 Your exploration of New Zealand isn’t complete until you’ve experienced our ride through the sky on the most advanced gondola in Aotearoa, with floor to ceiling, 360 degrees views.
 Journey over waterfalls and ancient lava flows and take in the majestic scenery of Mt Ruapehu and it's neighbouring volcanoes, Ngauruhoe and Tongariro.

-Travel on the Sky Waka gondola to New Zealand’s highest dining experience, Knoll Ridge Chalet.
+Travel on the Sky Waka gondola to the Knoll Ridge Chalet.
 The multi-storey eatery features something for everyone, from a quick grab and go snack to a brand new menu of contemporary cuisine, all overlooking the wonder that is Tongariro National Park.
 All menus feature high-quality local produce, including carrots from Horopito and grass-fed Angus beef from Ohakune.

 Soak in the views with fantastic barista coffee in the newly refurbished Pātaka café.
 Fuel up for your adventures with a quick and tasty grab & go snack or light lunch.